HeloworldPuni/demos/farcaster-cartel/TERMS.md

 ## 16. No Agency

-No agency, partnership, joint venture, or employment relationship is created between you and Farcaster Cartel.
+No agency, partnership, joint venture, or employment relationship is created between you and Base Cartel.

 ## 17. Force Majeure